SimonLodal/xenum/docs/README.md

 Arrays can only be indexed by an integer type, so whatever the indexes mean is up to the context you use it in.

+I can not come up with a meaningful example of it, so here is just a two-level array of random int's, without a default value.

 ### Create the xenum
 In your header file:

 	#include <xenum5/Xenum.hpp>
+	#define XENUM5_Fruits(D,V,C)					\
-	#define XENUM_DECL_Fruits (my::ns::, Fruits, Fruit, int16_t, , (	\
+		D(C, my::ns::, Fruits, Fruit, int16_t, , (		\
 			(RandNum, int, , 2)				\
-		))
-I can not come up with a meaningful example of it, so here is just a two-level array of random int's, without a default value.

-The data must of course now be defined with two levels - arrays in arrays:

-	#define XENUM_VALS_Fruits(V,C)					\
+		))							\
 		V(C, apple, ((5,3,7), (11,8), (-22, 44, 1, -9)))	\
 		V(C, orange, ())					\
 		V(C, lemon)

+Note that the data is now defined with two levels - arrays in arrays.

 ### Use the xenum
 The getter functions are extended with one index level: